UAV-Research-Centre-UGent/academic-kickstart/content/authors/avanpoucke/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Postdoctoral Researchers
+- PhD Students
 ---

-Louis Daniels obtained his master’s degree in Biochemical Engineering Technology in 2019.
-He is currently working as a PhD researcher on precision agriculture, more specifically on remote sensing of nutrient deficiencies in vineyards through multispectral imaging.
-His project is funded by VLAIO (Baekeland-mandate) and his promotors are Kris Audenaert (promotor), Wouter Maes (co-promotor) and Yves Dejaegher (co-promotor).
+Ambroos Van Poucke obtained his master’s degree in Biochemical Engineering Technology in 2023.
+He is currently working as a PhD researcher on the Horizon Europe project GOOD.
+He is involved in developing a method that can automatically identify, classify and map weeds based on high-resolution RGB and multispectral drone imagery.
+His promotors are Wouter Maes (promotor) and Jan Verwaeren (co-promotor).